chooklii/storagable/README.md

 This enables you to quickly backup your photos to your hard desk without having to plug your phone.

+If you want to you can enable FTP_Backup which leads to your data beeing saved at two places.
+It will enable storagable to upload your data to your local FTP Server.

 ## Technology

 Storagable uses an React Front-End with an Express Back-End.
 The Front-End is build with Webpack and served from the Express-Server.